Truth and the Social Culture

 Foucault on Scientific Fact

-Even at the highest levels of thought production – at the level of the academy – ways of thought are calcified in terms of fact – not essence.
+Even at the highest levels of thought production, ways of thought are calcified in terms of fact – not essence.
 As Michel Foucault points out in the chapter entitled, “Nietzsche, Genealogy, History,” from his book Truth and Power, the development of the scientific way of thinking, from the very outset, was an unconscious means of establishing a kind of thought dominance; hidden behind the manifest intent to uncover the truth, was a hidden will to power.
 This attitude toward the discovery of truth led to the discovery and implementation of scientific knowledge as a dominating force.

 Arendt and the Nazi Social Order

 At the watermark of the Cartesian dominance, the scientific totalitarian tyrannies emerged.
-Hannah Arendt, a philosopher and student of Heidegger’s, got a very close look at what was possibly the most striking example of this: Nazi Germany.
-In Nazi Germany, the citizens ended up participating in a truly monstrous state apparatus, simply by allowing themselves to be ordered by the enframing of the imposed social order that was the Nazi government.
-Even near the very top of the chain of power, there were men who allowed incredibly evil things to happen – not out of malice, but simply out of a lack of will to consider doing otherwise.
+Hannah Arendt, a philosopher, and student of Heidegger’s got a very close look at what was possibly the most striking example of this: Nazi Germany.
+In Nazi Germany, the citizens ended up participating in a truly monstrous state apparatus.
+The Nazi government was an appropriating event which procured the German people.
+They were complicit because they allowed it.
+Even near the very top of the chain of power, men facilitated incredibly evil things; not out of malice, but simply out of a lack of will to consider doing otherwise.
 Hannah Arendt explored the implications of this in The Origins of Totalitarianism and Thinking and Moral Considerations.